 - Prevents Further Dental Problems: Through regular checkups and x-rays, your child’s dentist can see how their teeth are growing and can provide you with practical tips to prevent dental problems or diseases.

-- Gets Them Into Healthy Habits: By starting dental health from an early age and teaching your child how to take care of their teeth, those healthy habits will follow them long into adulthood.
+- Gets Them Into Healthy Habits: By starting dental health from an early age, eating healthy foods and teaching your child how to take care of their teeth, those healthy habits will follow them long into adulthood.